 Birds of Queen Elizabeth National Park

 Queen Elizabeth is one of Uganda’s Important Bird Areas (IBA), a birdwatchers haven to say the least!
-The diverse habitats of the park support a remarkable over 600 species, which is more than half of the Uganda’s total bird checklist.
+The diverse habitats of the park support a remarkable over 600 species, which is more than half of Uganda’s total bird checklist.
 The Kazinga Channel during the migrants’ season is said to support more birds than the whole of North America.

 Tree Climbing Lions of Queen Elizabeth National Park